Speeding Up API Endpoints using Python AsyncIO

 from flask import Flask app = Flask ( __name__ ) @app . route ( '/get_data' ) def get_data (): return 'ok' @app . route ( '/async_get_data' ) async def async_get_data (): return 'ok'

-You now have a modern browser and a dearth of production experts.
+You now have a land to the ground.
 If you are new to Flask and are curious what is going on here, check out the Flask quickstart documentation. .

 Start the Flask development server: